 He inherited Patshull from his father in 1587.

 He died in 1631/2; his will was proved at Lichfield.
 His wife, who was excommunicated, was buried at Patshull in 1628 by special licence.

 Astley, Walter (c.1590-1656).
-Only recorded son of Thomas Astley (d.
+Only surviving son of Thomas Astley (d.
 1632) and his wife Margery, daughter of Sir Walter Aston, kt. of Tixall (Staffs).
 A Roman Catholic in religion.
 During the Civil War he garrisoned his house for the Royalists, but it was assaulted and taken in 1645 and he was captured and his property sequestrated.
 He married Grace, daughter of Francis Trentham of Rocester (Staffs) and had issue: